garrandall/popular-music-data/tracks/clock-strikes-timbaland-magoo.md

 See, them other crews could not figure me
-It's the Mag and double-ooh, got that fat CD
+It's the Mag and double-oh got that fat CD
 Buck a crystal, hit a nigga with my blunt Philly
 Fake MC's getting assed like they eatin chili
 Only way they seem to rap is if they got a Philly